davitomix/balance-ctrl-api/README.md

   <p align="center">
     This is an api developed with rails in order to allow front end developers to access a backend with everything they need to start working in a simple and fast way.
     Some of the main features are: Admin user, Login, Sign Up, Token authentication, Serialization.
-    For more information about the relationships of the entities in the database, please refer to the docs folder where you can find the ERD plan.
+    For more further information please refer to the docs.
     <br />
     <br />
     <a target="_blank" href="https://bs-balance-ctrl-mx.herokuapp.com/api_docs"><strong>Explore the docs »</strong></a>